Monday, March 27, 2017

 Living the dream!

 Yesterday I had a demoscene night and relived the old glory days.
-When we would eagerly await the postman's delivery of floppy disks - from Demo Club and other Atari ST PD libraries.
+When we eagerly await the postman's delivery of floppy disks - from Demo Club and other Atari ST PD libraries.
 Fun times with beauties like Anomaly, European, Punish Your Machine, Antiques and Rising Force.
 Also, I re-enjoyed some cool animations like Rippler, Newton's Cradle and Walker.
 I then finished off listening to Popstars by the awesome YM Rockerz.
-Which you can see for yourself, is ace!!
+What you can hear for yourself, is ace!!

 Yup, this is my rock and roll lifestyle...
 Well, when the wife and kids are out! :^)

-Subscribe to our YouTube channel for lots of Atari ST demos :)
+Subscribe to our YouTube channel for more Atari ST demos :)

 Thursday, March 09, 2017